EnMAP-Box/enmap-box-documentation/source/index.rst

 #######################

-The EnMAP-Box is Python plugin for `QGIS <https://www.qgis.org/en/site/#>`__, to process, visualize and analyze mulit- and hyperspectral remote sensing data.
+The EnMAP-Box is Python plugin for `QGIS <https://www.qgis.org/en/site/#>`__, to process, visualize and analyze multi and hyperspectral remote sensing data.

 .. figure:: img/screenshot_3.15.1.png
-   :figwidth: 150%
+   :width: 100%
+   :align: center

    Graphical user interface of the EnMAP-Box